The Motivation To Exercise Before Work

 Sleep in most of your gym clothes

-Part of sleep hygiene is being comfortable and cuing your brain that these clothes mean sleep.
+Part of sleep hygiene is being comfortable and caring for your brain that these clothes mean sleep.
 On the other hand, it’s a lot easier to get into gym mode when you’re largely dressed for it as soon as you wake up.

 With a few adjustments (or removal of clothing items), much of your gym gear can easily double as sleepwear and will help you get ready faster.